 How to Install Waterfox on Debian

 Waterfox is a privacy-focused web browser built on the Mozilla Firefox codebase that prioritizes user control and customization.
 Unlike mainstream browsers, Waterfox disables telemetry and data collection by default, routes DNS-over-HTTPS through privacy-respecting relays, and includes built-in cookie banner rejection.
 Whether you want a Firefox alternative without tracking, need a browser that respects your privacy settings, or prefer deeper customization options, Waterfox delivers these features while maintaining compatibility with Firefox extensions.
-By the end of this guide, you will have Waterfox installed and running on your Debian system with automatic updates configured.
+By the end of this guide, you will have Waterfox installed and running on your Debian system using either Flatpak or a portable tarball installation.

 Choose Your Waterfox Installation Method